 Emotional abuse in relationships is more common than we would like to admit.
 If we’re going to be realistic about it, abusive relationships are rampant.
 1 in 4 American women experience physical violence by an intimate partner.

 Culturally we have become pretty open and aware of what domestic violence looks like.
 Obvious signs of physical abuse are bruising, scratches, and individuals wanting to remain covered up.
 Emotional and verbal abuse are far more common and are just as damaging.
 It’s crucial to understand what emotional and verbal abuse looks and sounds like.

+It’s even more crucial on how to learn to prevent it, stop it, and heal from it.
 Another fact we are quick to gloss over is that it affects both men and women.
 Let’s get educated.

 I had a client, “Sophie”, who was lying in bed one night when she heard the neighbors arguing through the walls.
 Though the neighbors often fought in the middle of the night, this time she awoke to the husband making chanting like noises.
 The woman, now and then, would scream but then it would dissipate.
 Sophie turned to her husband and asked him what the noise was, and what the man was doing.
 The husband said he knew, the man was taunting his wife.
-It was in that moment Sophie realized that she was also a victim of this abuse by her own husband, only instead of cat like noises, it was evident in berating and condescending tones.
+In that moment Sophie realized that she was also a victim of this abuse.
+Her husband taunted her in berating and condescending tones.

 I always ask my clients, “Why does it have to take being beaten with a baseball bat for you to recognize you are being abused?
 It’s very important for these victims to have a strong, and secure support system so they know that they, themselves, and their feelings are just.